Blog-Reference and Blog-Reference on Jan 6 adapted to context and Blog-Reference and Blog-Reference on Jan 9 and Blog-Reference

 Distribution theory has always been the deepest point in the swamp of economics.
 Do not expect that orthodox or heterodox economists who spent their clueless lives there will find a way out any time soon.
 The profit theory is false since Adam Smith#5 and Quiggin still filibusters about market failure.
 These folks simply don’t get it.

-The observed income distribution PROVES that there is a POSITIVE feed-back built right into the core of the market economy.
+The observed income distribution PROVES that there is POSITIVE feedback built right into the core of the market economy.

-Because a positive feedback is incompatible with equilibrium the observed distribution is an empirical refutation of equilibrium theory.
+Because positive feedback is incompatible with equilibrium the observed distribution is an empirical refutation of equilibrium theory.
 From this follows that standard economics is false because it has equilibrium built right into the axiomatic foundations.
-From this is turn follows that about 90 percent of papers published in the AER is scientific rubbish because they are equilibrium models.
+From this in turn follows that about 90 percent of papers published in the AER are proto-scientific garbage because they are equilibrium models.

 It is pretty obvious that neither Taleb nor Milanovic have any clue what the observed distributions really mean.
-They mean that economics of the last 140 or so years is as thoroughly refuted as the flat earth theory.
+They mean that economics of the last 150 or so years is as thoroughly refuted as the Flat-Earth hypothesis.